MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 ### Step 3: Sign out from individual apps if necessary.

-Users can go to individual apps like Outlook, Teams, OneDrive, and remove accounts from those apps.
+Users can go to individual apps like Outlook, Teams, and OneDrive, and remove accounts from those apps.

 ## More information